Easy Shami Kebabs

 What Sort of Meat to use for Shami Kebabs?

 Authentic Shami kebabs are made from beef chunks.
-Ground/mince meat is also widely used but there is a bit of difference in the texture not as much in the taste as such.
+Ground/mincemeat is also widely used but there is a bit of difference in the texture not as much in the taste as such.
+Meat chunks give the shami kebab the proper authentic texture.
+It’s like pulled meat with very thin silky threads.

 I like to freeze the fully cooked kebabs.
 Once they are fried allow them to cool down, put them in an air tight container or zip lock bag.